+Summary:

+No updates for now, text can be captured based on [114] e.g. in Phase 2.

 For power consumption analysis it was agreed to discuss case-by-case whether they can be included.
 It was also agreed power consumption analyses can be put in Annex of the TR.
 However, what may have been missed during the online session is that there is already section 6.2. in the TR for “Evaluation methodology for UE power saving” which can be used for assumptions, and sections 8.3.2 and 8.4.2 for “Analysis of UE power saving” for eDRX and RRM relaxation, respectively.
 Instead of putting everything to Annex, it is proposed to reuse these sections when applicable.
 Annex can be used as well when motivated.